 But, not all background checks are created equal.
 While some offer thorough, modern screening for evaluating candidates, others don’t come close to covering all the bases to reduce risk when hiring.

-That’s why most employers turn to a reputable background check service to conduct screening for them––to ensure that all legal requirements are being fulfilled and to get access to fast, accurate, and thorough reports that tell the whole story.
+That’s why most employers turn to a reputable background check service to conduct screening for them––to ensure that all legal requirements are being fulfilled and access fast, accurate, and thorough reports that tell the whole story.

 Here’s what’s included in a comprehensive background screening designed to help businesses mitigate risk: